MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/run-net-script.md

 manager: "cfreeman"
 ---
 # Run .Net Script
 The Run .Net Script activity runs scripts written in VB.NET, JScript, C#, and Windows PowerShell.
 This activity is compatible with .NET CLR version 2.0 and later.
-Use the Run .Net Script activity to run scripts that parse data or run functions against available APIs.
+Use the Microsoft System Center - Orchestrator Run .Net Script activity to run scripts that parse data or run functions against available APIs.

 ## Configuring the Run .Net Script Activity
  Before you configure the Run .Net Script activity, you need to determine the following: